calderwong/CardAppPrototype/src/ReferenceDocs/Development_Journal.md

 3.  **Version Control:**
     *   Staged and committed the new `README.md` file (`docs: Add comprehensive README.md`).
     *   Staged and committed the updated `README.md` and the new `LICENSE` file (`docs: Update license to MIT and add LICENSE file`).

 **Outcome:**
 - The project now has a detailed `README.md` providing essential context and setup instructions.
+- The project is explicitly licensed under the MIT License, both in the `README.md` and a dedicated `LICENSE` file.

+4.  **Live Demo Link:**
+    *   Added a prominent link `[➡️ View Live Demo Here ⬅️](https://calderwong.github.io/CardAppPrototype/)` to the top of the `README.md` after deploying to GitHub Pages.
+    *   Staged and committed this change (`docs: Add link to live demo in README`).

+**Outcome:**
+- The project now has a detailed `README.md` providing essential context and setup instructions.